Microchip-MPLAB-Harmony/wireless_rnbd/apps/basicdata_exchange/pic32mz_w1_curiosity/readme.md

 "PIC32CX",
 "PIC32CK"

 # Introduction<a name="introduction"></a>

-The MPLAB® Code Configurator [RNBD](http://mchpweb:4576/SpecIndex_FileAttach/TPT_20227216811993/70005514A.pdf)/[RN487x](https://www.microchip.com/en-us/product/RN4870) BLE Modules Library allows quick and easy configuration of the C<br /> code generated software driver based upon the user’s selected API features available<br /> from the MCC Library.
-Generated Driver code supports use of either BLE Module with use<br /> of a 32 Bit PIC Devices
+The MPLAB® Code Configurator [RNBD](http://mchpweb:4576/SpecIndex_FileAttach/TPT_20227216811993/70005514A.pdf)/[RN487x](https://www.microchip.com/en-us/product/RN4870) BLE Modules Library allows quick and easy configuration of the C code generated software driver based upon the user’s selected API features available from the MCC Library.
+Generated Driver code supports use of either BLE Module with use of a 32 Bit PIC Devices

-The library module uses a Graphic User Interface \(GUI\) presented by MCC within MPLABX<br /> which allows for selection of desired configuration, and custom configurations of the<br /> protocol.
-Customized C code is generated within the MPLABX project, in a folder named<br /> "MCC Generated Files".
+The library module uses a Graphic User Interface \(GUI\) presented by MCC within MPLABX which allows for selection of desired configuration, and custom configurations of the protocol.
+Customized C code is generated within the MPLABX project, in a folder named "MCC Generated Files".

 This Library uses \(1\) UART, \(1\) GPIO, and DELAY support at minimal.